nrser/splat-logger/docs/content/features/named-handlers.md

 function if you like, but our example is minimal:

 1. It maps `None` and `False` to `None`, which means "no handler".
-2. It maps "text I/O" objects to a `logging.StreamHandler` using our `SplatFormatter` that write to that I/O.
+2. It maps "text I/O" objects to a {@pylink logging.StreamHandler} using our `SplatFormatter` that write to that I/O.
 3. It raises on anything else.